- Documents for International Students

-If you plan to travel outside of Canada while you are studying at Carleton, it’s important that you have correct and current documents.
-Otherwise you may not be allowed to return and your studies will be interrupted.
+If you plan to travel outside of Canada while you are studying at Carleton, it’s important that you carry correct and current documents so that you can return and continue your studies without interruption.

 All international travellers coming to Canada must show proof of their identity.
 This is usually a passport.

-In addition, most people need one of these documents.
+In addition, most people need a travel authorization, which is one of these documents:

 - Electronic Travel Authorization (eTA) — A number sent via email.